A Response To The CY20 OPPS Proposed Rule (CMS-1717-P) For Increased Price & Payment Disclosures

 Click here to read the full response where we outline these key proposals with feedback to consider when responding.
 The comment window ends on September 27, 2019.
 Given the significant changes being proposed, we are highly encouraging hospitals to provide the CMS with feedback.

 Want to learn more?
-Sign up for our webinar on September 18th!
+Check our webinar!